isomerpages/moe-acjc/_academics/Subjects/Economics.md

-Theme 1: Rationality in Decision-Making&nbsp;
+Theme 1: Rationality in Decision-Making&nbsp; <br>
 This theme encourages a more thorough study of decision-making by economic agents, through examining in greater depth the idea of rationality and how behavioural economics affects decision-making.

-Theme 2: Firms, Strategies and Market Failure&nbsp;
+Theme 2: Firms, Strategies and Market Failure&nbsp; <br>
 Theme 2 looks at firms’ strategies and market failure with a microeconomic focus.&nbsp;

-Theme 3: Issues and strategies for sustainable development&nbsp;
+Theme 3: Issues and strategies for sustainable development&nbsp; <br>
 This theme examines economic development and its issues with a macroeconomic emphasis.